Specimen Collection and Submission

 Evidence Submission Guidelines

 Every submission of evidence to ISDT for analysis must include a completed Toxicology Analysis Request Form.
-Each specimen tube should be labeled with the subject's name, collector's initials, witnessing officer's initials, and the date and time of collection.
+Blood tube labels should be legible and completed.
 Once labeled, tubes should be placed in an ISDT kit or, if a kit is not used, in packaging such as a plastic bag.
 The packaging should be sealed, initialed, and placed in a protective container to prevent breakage and tampering, such as a box, which should then be sealed for transport.

 Agencies may deliver specimens to the ISDT drop box in the receiving area of the loading dock at the Forensic and Health Sciences Laboratories, 550 West 16th Street, Indianapolis, IN between the hours of 8:00 a.m. and 4:30 p.m., Monday through Friday (except for state holidays).
 The ISDT drop box is for submission of ISDT evidence ONLY.